iteego/puppet.apt/README.md

-# iteego/puppet.ec2
+# iteego/puppet.apt
 ## License
-    iteego/puppet.ec2: puppet recipes for using amazon ec2
+    iteego/puppet.apt: puppet recipes for using amazon apt

      Copyright 2012 Iteego, Inc.
      Author: Marcus Pemer <marcus@iteego.com>

-     iteego/puppet.ec2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+     iteego/puppet.apt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.